MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     ![Module4Chapter4step17im](images/module4chapter4step17im.PNG)

-17. Enter in “select the launch button” in  the textbox.
+17. Enter in "select the launch button" in  the textbox.

     >[!NOTE]
-    >We did not add “select” as an action in any of our Utterances, but if you click on “Inspect,” the model recognized “select” as an action entity.
+    >We did not add "select" as an action in any of our Utterances, but if you click on "Inspect," the model recognized "select" as an action entity.
     >
     > ![Module4Chapter4noteim](images/module4chapter4noteim.PNG)

 18. Click "publish" in the top right.
-Ensure the dropdown says “Production” and click "publish" on the popup, as well.
+Ensure the dropdown says "Production" and click "publish" on the popup, as well.

     ![Module4Chapter4step19im](images/module4chapter4step19im.PNG)